Enter your zip to

 Most bariatric tubs come equipped with low-entry thresholds, grab bars, anti-slip floors, quick drain technology, and easy locking handles built in.

 A bariatric tub may be 50% larger than a traditional walk-in tub.
 They also use more water.
-Though most walk-in tubs are designed in a size that fits the space for a typical tub, bariatric tubs can be big enough to require some remodeling or construction in your bathroom during installation.
+Though most walk-in tub types are designed in a size that fits the space for a typical tub, bariatric tubs can be big enough to require some remodeling or construction in your bathroom during installation.

 Due to their size, bariatric tubs tend to be more costly than your traditional walk-in tub model.
 The average cost of a bariatric walk-in tub can run anywhere from $4,200 to $11,500 on average.
 The cost can go up from there depending on the brand and additional features.

-3. Walk-in Tub Shower Combo
+3. Shower Combo

 • Best for: Families who have multiple people who will be using the same tub or anyone whose mobility allows them to shower safely and would like to have that option.

 This is exactly what it sounds like – a walk-in tub with the addition of a shower.
-It looks very much like a typical bathroom’s tub/shower combo, only with the added bonus of the walk-in function.
+It looks very much like a typical bathroom’s tub/shower combo, only with the bonus of the walk-in function.
 It will be deeper and have a low threshold entryway to support the elderly or mobility challenged.

 Walk-in Tub/Shower Combo